-Over the past several years, PyroGenesis has successfully positioned each of its business lines for rapid growth by strategically partnering with multi-billion-dollar entities.
-These entities have identified PyroGenesis' offerings to be unique, in demand, and of such a commercial nature as to warrant such unique relationships.
-We expect that these relationships are now positioned to transition into significant revenue streams.
+Over the past several years, PyroGenesis has successfully positioned each of its business lines for rapid growth by strategically partnering with multibillion-dollar entities.
+These entities have identified PyroGenesis' offerings to be unique, in demand, and of such a commercial nature as to warrant the unique, long-term, supportive relationships that the Company has experienced while it ramps up various technologies to commercialization.
+We expect that these relationships have us well positioned to transition into significant revenue streams once full commercialization is achieved.